silvering the open lowland grasslands

 Range

 Throughout New Zealand from Northland to Stewart Island.
 Most common in lowland and montane grasslands.
-Widespread in open areas.
+Widespread in open areas and forest margins.

 Endemism